 - Able to scale up to the needs of the customer at peak demand times

-- Approved to integrate with other systems and has a resourced, costed and time-bound deployment plan.
+- Approved to integrate with existing systems and has a resourced, costed and time-bound deployment plan.

 A key and dynamic part of any closing deals plan.
 Key, because failure to have “gamed” different risk scenarios, and defined contingency responses, will mean when those risks become real, a knee jerk reaction will make the matter worse.

-Will need to be planned carefully, starting by anchoring the cost of the solution to the value it will add to the customer’s top line growth, or the efficiencies that will lower the customer’s bottom line costs or the compliance it will enable with market / government regulations.
+Will need to be planned carefully, starting by anchoring the cost of the solution to the value it will add to the customer.
+Either the top line growth, or the efficiencies that will lower the customer’s bottom line costs or the compliance it will enable with market / government regulations.

 Agreement on concessions, and who has the authority to agree them, is essential to avoid the customer exploiting divisions in your team, resulting in the transaction dropping in value, or “accidental” acceptance of unfavourable contractual terms.

-Time and urgency must always be kept under review, in large enterprises never assume that all decision makers are aware of the urgency.
+A sale will always be competing for decision makers time with other issues, in large enterprises never assume that all decision makers are aware of the urgency.
 Equally, it is critical to agree with your sponsor the key dates for what has to be approved, and by who.
-It is important that all decision makers are aware of both the savings, and added value, in the business case, as well as the cost, and risk, in delaying a decision to buy.
+It is vital that all decision makers are aware of both the savings, and added value, in the business case.
+Will each decision maker directly benefit from the solution or will they support the purchase an overall benefit to their organisation?
+Is the cost, and risk, in delaying a decision to buy defined?

 With a short precise closing deals plan, which addresses these seven areas, that is based on a set of binary questions, the probability of successfully winning a transaction before the end of the year, will be increased significantly.

 If you’d like a copy of our A-Z closing deals plan please contact us.